BabylonJS/Documentation/content/How_To/Physics/Joints.md

 **_PhysicsJoint Playground_**

-- <Playground id="#UFVU18#33" title="Hinge As A Cylinder 1" description="Simple example of using a hinge as a cylinder with PhysicsJoint." image=""/>
+- <Playground id="#UFVU18#33" title="Hinge As A Cylinder 1" description="Simple example of using a hinge as a cylinder with PhysicsJoint."/>

 **_Helper Class Playground_**

-- <Playground id="#F15U0G#56" title="Hinge As A Cylinder 2" description="Simple example of using a hinge as a cylinder with the helper class." image=""/>
+- <Playground id="#F15U0G#56" title="Hinge As A Cylinder 2" description="Simple example of using a hinge as a cylinder with the helper class."/>

 You can, of course, use a cylinder impostor for the cylinder mesh

 **_PhysicsJoint Playground_**

-- <Playground id="#RHBQY9#13" title="Hinge As A Cylinder 3 (box and cylinder)" description="Simple example of using a hinge as a cylinder with PhysicsJoint." image=""/>
+- <Playground id="#RHBQY9#13" title="Hinge As A Cylinder 3 (box and cylinder)" description="Simple example of using a hinge as a cylinder with PhysicsJoint."/>

 **_Helper Class Playground_**

-- <Playground id="#RHBQY9#14" title="Hinge As A Cylinder 4 (box and cylinder)" description="Simple example of using a hinge as a cylinder with the helper class." image=""/>
+- <Playground id="#RHBQY9#14" title="Hinge As A Cylinder 4 (box and cylinder)" description="Simple example of using a hinge as a cylinder with the helper class."/>

 ### Ball And Socket Joint